 Mobile Mini (MINI) Gets a Buy Rating from Oppenheimer

-In a report released today, Scott Schneeberger from Oppenheimer assigned a Buy rating to Mobile Mini (MINI), with a price target of $34.00.
-The company’s shares closed last Friday at $26.60.
+Oppenheimer analyst Scott Schneeberger reiterated a Buy rating on Mobile Mini (MINI) today and set a price target of $34.00.
+The company’s shares closed last Wednesday at $26.07.

 See today’s analyst top recommended stocks >>